 Therapeutic Yoga is a slow paced form of yoga emphasizing gentle postures and healing breath-work.

 Yoga is more than gentle stretching; It is about opening up to, and being aware of, what our bodies are communicating to us on a daily basis.
 This class is perfect for someone who wants a slower paced class with sequences designed to encourage safe movement of the upper back and neck as well as the lower back and hips.
 Proper breath work will be taught to enhance strength and balance of the body/mind.
-See our calendar for specific dates and times.

 Yoga Level II